Alexander-Nestor-Bergmann/appcom/docs/index.rst

 The **App**\ osed-**Co**\ rtex **M**\ odel library provides an interface to implement a biomechanical model of an epithelial tissue.
 In this model, each cell cortex is represented as an active, continuum morphoelastic rod with resistance to bending and extension.
-Adhesions are modelleld as agents explicitly coupling neighbouring cell cortices.
+Adhesions are modelled as agents explicitly coupling neighbouring cell cortices.

 .. note::
     Take a look at the theoretical development of the model here: TBA.